ttoss/modules/packages/test-utils/README.md

 };
 ```

-Finally, you write your tests something like this:
+Finally, you write your tests like this:

 ```tsx
 import { customRender, render, screen, userEvent } from '@ttoss/test-utils';